Project Profiles | Off-site Construction Research Centre | UNB

 Read the full project profile

-Lab testing projects
+Lab product testing and development projects

 PLAEX Building Systems Inc., a company based in New Brunswick, is working towards producing plug-and-play concrete-like building blocks using recycled aggregate and recycled plastic as the binder.
 UNB Off-site Construction Research Centre partnered with PLAEX in assessing the mechanical properties and durability of their products.

-Normal density concrete is made of aggregates, sand, Portland cement, water and additives which usually results in 20-30 MPa compressive strength.
-PLAEX products consist of very fine recycled aggregates (sand) and recycled plastic, typically polyethylene, as the binder.
 Mechanical tests were conducted to measure and assess the difference in stress-strain behaviour when subjected to tension vs. compression, the modulus of elasticity (E), and the compressive and tensile strengths.
 To assess the effects of temperature, compressive strength tests were also conducted on samples subjected to varying temperature from +40 to -20 *C.

 Read the full project profile